binerogroup/documentation/networking/router/private-subnet/connect-subnet-to-router.rst

 ========================
 Connect subnet to router
 ========================
-For most situations, you would want to connect your subnet to your virtual router so that you can for instance reach the internet (or your other networks) through it.
-This means giving your virtual router an interface on the network on which the subnet is defined as well as an IP-address on the subnet, thereby enabling traffic to be routed to and from the subnet.
+For most situations, you would want to connect your subnet to your router so that you can for instance reach the internet (or your other networks) through it.
+This means giving your router an interface on the network on which the subnet is defined as well as an IP-address on the subnet, thereby enabling traffic to be routed to and from the subnet.

 For instructions on how to connect a subnet to a router, a step-by-step guide is available based on your choice of management platform: